anomalocaris3871/Algorithm-solving/README.md

 # Algorithm-solving

-This repository is the algorithm resolution repository that I resolved.
+This Repository is a collection of algorithmic problems that I solved.

-The problems here are school assignments or solving problems at 'https://www.acmicpc.net/.'
+The problems here are school assignments and https://www.acmicpc.net/' problems.